danchoi/vmail/README.markdown

 ## Getting help

-Type `,?` to load all these vmail pointers and tips into a Vim window.
+Type `,?` will open this webpage in a browser.

 ## Using vmail with MacVim